 - Banks accept only the residential houses as eligible property for reverse mortgage.

-Since the main objective of this plan is to provide the enough cash flows to the needy senior citizens.
-Section 47(xvi) of the income tax act provides that the gains arising on the transfer of capital asset under reverse mortgage are not taxable.
+Since the main objective of this plan is to provide enough cash flows to the needy senior citizens.
+Section 47(xvi) of the income tax act provides that the gains arising on the transfer of capital asset under a reverse mortgage are not taxable.
 And section 10(43) of the income tax says that the amount of loan received either in lump sum or installments is not taxable.

 1. No need to sell the house in case of urgent financial necessity: